PhonologicalCorpusTools/CorpusTools/docs/source/feature_selection.rst

 At the top of the box, there is a place to enter the feature(s) along which the pairs will have OPPOSITE values.
 No "+" or "-" value should be entered here; rather, it should just be the name of the feature (e.g., "back").
-Note that currently, PCT has no way of automatically detecting redundant features, which means that all redundant features must be specified in this box.
-For instance, if the example corpus is open and associated with SPE features, and one wanted to calculate the predictability of distribution of [i,e] on the one hand vs. [u, o] on the other, one would need to list both the features "back, round."
-To accomplish the same thing with Hayes features, one needs to list all of "back, front, round, labial."
+Note that currently, PCT has some ability to automatically detect redundant features within a given domain.
+For instance, if the example corpus is open and associated with SPE features, and one wanted to calculate the predictability of distribution of [i,e] on the one hand vs. [u, o] on the other, one would could enter either "back" or "round", but would also have enter "-low" in the "Filter pairs" box.
+To accomplish the same thing
+with Hayes features, one needs to enter only one of  "back, front, round, or labial."
 On the other hand, if one wanted to calculate the predictability of distribution for high vowels [i, u] on the one hand and [e, o] on the other, one need only list the feature [high].
+The automatic detection is based on the inventory size, so smaller inventories will have more detectable redundancies than larger inventories.
+Larger inventories will thus have to have more features entered for the segment sets to be selected.

-As soon as a feature or set of features has been entered that completely describes two sets of sounds that differ on exactly the feature values for the listed features, the sounds themselves will be shown in the box under "First segments" and "Second segments."
+As soon as a feature or set of features has been entered that describes two sets of sounds that differ on exactly the feature values for the listed features, the sounds themselves will be shown in the box under "First segments" and "Second segments."